 There's nothing quite so merry as savouring the street food, meeting the makers and soaking up the atmosphere of a festive market.

 We’ve rounded up some of the best on offer this year, including Bristol Christmas Market (open until 23 December) in Broadmead.
-Browse over 35 stalls selling seasonal treats, crafts and one-off gifts, as well as the popular Jäger Barn Bar and the private, cosy igloo pods and ski gondolas.
-This year also sees the return of The Candy Factory escape room and the Ferris Wheel, plus the new Christmas Express kids' train ride.
+Browse over 40 stalls selling seasonal treats, crafts and one-off gifts, as well as the popular Jäger Barn Bar and the private, cosy ski gondolas.

 Image - Bristol Christmas Market

-Bristol Pop-Up Shop at the Galleries (until 24 December) is back at The Galleries with gifts from over 80 local makers, artists and designers.
-Bristol Beacon is hosting the Made in Bristol Gift Fair on 7 and 14 December with over 200 local creatives showcasing their artisan products.
+Bristol Pop-Up Shop at the Galleries (until 24 December) is back at The Galleries with gifts from 75 local makers, artists and designers.
+Bristol Beacon is hosting the Made in Bristol Gift Fair on 22 and 29 November, and 14 December, with over 200 local creatives showcasing their artisan products.
+In South Bristol, the Tobacco Factory Christmas Markets will run every Sunday throughout the festive period, with 65+ stalls to explore.

 Image - Made in Bristol Gift Fair - credit Jo Hounsome Photography

-Start off your Christmas light spotting in the city centre, by seeing the latest installations on Park Street, Park Row and Marlborough Street, as well as along the harbourside on Welsh Back, Narrow Quay and King Street.
-New for this year you'll also find Christmas lights adorning Victoria Street and Temple Gardens.
+Start off your Christmas light spotting in the city centre by seeing the latest installations on Park Street, as well as along the harbourside on Welsh Back and King Street.

-You can also see the iconic Wookey Hole Caves decked out with over 100,000 lights for their Winter Wonderland (until 1 January), transforming them into an enchanting underground adventure land.
-Visit Santa’s North Pole grotto where every child will get to meet Santa and take home a present, watch a spectacular Christmas-themed circus show inspired by the Grinch, or enjoy a Christmas film in the 4D cinema.
-There's even a new Christmas circus show to enjoy!
+See the iconic Wookey Hole Caves decked out with over 100,000 lights for their Winter Wonderland (until 1 January), transforming them into an enchanting underground adventure land.
+Visit Santa’s North Pole grotto, where every child will get to meet Santa and take home a present, watch a spectacular Christmas-themed circus show, or enjoy a Christmas film in the 4D cinema.

-Other light trails include Longleat's The Festival of Light (until 5 January), Festive Illumination Trail at Old Down Estate (until 24 December), Spectacle of Light at Sudeley Castle & Gardens (until 30 December), Christmas Garden Illuminations at The Bishop's Palace & Gardens (until 30 December), and Christmas Night Lights at Avon Valley Adventure Park (until 31 December).
+Other light trails include the breath-taking light trail at Westonbirt Arboretum (until 31 December), Longleat's Festival of Light (until 11 January), Festive Illumination Trail at Old Down Estate (until 28 December), Spectacle of Light at Sudeley Castle & Gardens (until 30 December), and Luminate Winter Trail at Ashton Court Estate (until 28 December).

 Image - Winter Wonderland at Wookey Hole